 William van der Sloot began his violin studies at the age of seven.
 His principal teachers include Mary Shortt, Dr. Lise B. Elson, and Gerardo Ribeiro.
 He also worked in extensive masterclass seminars with Max Rostal, Tibor Varga, Yehudi Menhuin, Joseph Gingold, and members of the Juilliard, Hungarian, and Alban Berg String Quartets.

 As a former violinist of the Villa Marteau Quintet (artist in residence at the Haus Marteau in Germany), he has toured extensively in Eastern and Western Europe and North America and has recorded for German, American, and Canadian National radio.
 Before moving to Calgary to teach at Mount Royal, he was instrumental in the development of the Conservatory at Medicine Hat College and its program for gifted youth.
-Mr. van der Sloot is presently Manager of The Academy for Gifted Youth, Choral Programs, and is the distinguished instructor of violin at Mount Royal University, Calgary and will be joining Carnegie Mellon University as Assistant Teaching Professor of Violin in fall, 2017.
+Mr. van der Sloot is presently Manager of The Academy for Gifted Youth, Choral Programs, and is the distinguished instructor of violin at Mount Royal University, Calgary and joined Carnegie Mellon University as Assistant Teaching Professor of Violin in fall, 2017.

 Photo credit: Rosen Jones Photography